ttscoff/bunch/using-bunch/getting-started.md

 Each Bunch is a separate file, and the name of the Bunch will be taken from the filename (without the `.bunch` extension).
 Once you've added your own configuration(s), delete the `Example.bunch` file (or rename it with an extension other than `.bunch`).

 The fastest way to create a simple Bunch is to open the apps you want your Bunch to launch and choose "New Bunch With Open Apps" from the [Bunch menu]({{ site.baseurl }}/docs/using-bunch/menu).
 Your new Bunch will show up in the menu immediately, ready to try out.
-Opening and closing this new Bunch will open and close all of the apps listed in it.
+Opening and closing this new Bunch will launch and quit all of the apps listed in it.
+You can edit this file to remove apps you don't want affected, or prefix lines with `%` to indicate they [should be ignored]({{ site.baseurl }}/docs/bunch-files/apps/#ignoring) when closing; the Bunch will launch them when it opens, but not quit them when it closes.

-But Bunch can do much more than just launch apps.
+Bunch can do much more than just launch apps, though.
 Take some time to explore [all of the possibilities]({{ site.baseurl }}/docs/bunch-files).
 You don't have to learn it all, you can just look up how to do something as you need it.
 The [Syntax Reference]({{ site.baseurl }}/docs/bunch-files/quick-reference) offers quick reminders for how to accomplish most tasks in a Bunch.